anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A registrar with combined BRSKI and BRSKI-PRM functionality MAY detect if the bootstrapping is performed by the pledge directly (BRSKI case) or by a Registrar-Agent (BRSKI-PRM case) based on the utilized credentials for client authentication during the TLS session establishment and switch the operational mode from BRSKI to BRSKI-PRM.

-This may be supported by a specific naming in the SAN (subject alternative name) component of the Registrar-Agent EE certificate.
-TODO(totally unclear purpose)
+This may be supported by a specific naming in the SAN (subject alternative name) component of the Registrar-Agent EE certificate, which allows the domain registrar to explicitly detect already in the TLS session establishment, that the connecting client is a Registrar-Agent.

-Alternatively, this may be supported by using an EE certificate signed by the domain owner for the client authentication of the Registrar-Agent.
-TODO(statement in l.602 already relies on this EE cert, what is the alternative here?)
-Using an EE certificate also allows the registrar to verify that a Registrar-Agent is authorized to perform the bootstrapping of a pledge.
-TODO(yes, this is why there is an RegAgt EE cert in the first place; what is the point here?)
-See also Agent Proximity Assertion in {{agt_prx}}.
+The registrar MAY be restricted by configuration, if it accepts every Registrar-Agent, which can authenticate with a domain issued certificate or only explicitly authorized ones.

-Using an EE certificate for TLS client authentication of the Registrar-Agent is a deviation from {{!RFC8995}}, in which the pledge IDevID certificate is used to perform TLS client authentication.
-TODO(again l.602 is already based on this fact.)
+Note that using an EE certificate for TLS client authentication of the Registrar-Agent is a deviation from {{!RFC8995}}, in which the pledge IDevID certificate is used to perform TLS client authentication.